 The Edgewater Street entrance at the West Salem Clinic is open for those arriving on foot or via Cherriots bus.
 We ask that patients enter the Clinic through the back parking lot entrance to be briefly screened for symptoms of COVID-19.

-Our Medical, Mental Health, and Psychiatric teams are utilizing telephone visits when deemed appropriate.
-Patients will be called daily to confirm their appointment type needed based on their symptoms, and will be checked into appointments over the phone.
-Mental Health providers will begin telephone appointments tomorrow – again, when deemed appropriate.
+Our Medical, Mental Health, and Psychiatric teams are utilizing telephone and video visits when deemed appropriate.
+Patients will be called daily to confirm their appointment type needed based on their symptoms, and will be checked into appointments over the phone or online.

 Dental is seeing emergency patients only at this time.
 No routine visits are being scheduled until further notice.

 Covid-19 testing is available for established patients at our Total Health Community Clinic and West Salem Clinic.
 Appointment and pre-screening is required.
 Please call 503.378.7526 for more information.
 Please note that rapid tests are in limited supply and will be administered on a case by case basis.